Stanford Population Health Summer Research Program

-- For 2021, our program will be virtual.
-The programming (i.e., training and professional development sessions) will be scheduled during business hours in Pacific Time.
-The research component will be coordinated and arranged with your faculty mentor.
+- For 2024, our program will be an in-person experience at the Stanford University campus.
+The programming (i.e., training and professional development sessions) and research activities will be scheduled during business hours in Pacific Time, coordinated and arranged with your faculty mentor.
 We aim to provide a competitive stipend in order to allow interns to participate in this program as a full-time experience (training plus research).

 What is “proof of college status”?

-- Anyone who is a current student at a U.S.-based community college or undergraduate institution, graduating spring 2021 or later is welcome to apply.
+- Current students (U.S. citizens or permanent residents) who have completed at least one year at a U.S.-based community college or undergraduate institution by 1/12/2024 and are graduating spring 2024 or later are welcome to apply.
 Graduate and medical school students are not eligible at this time.

 I am an international student, am I eligible?